 How to obtain car import insurance and a German export licence plate for transporting cars on your own.

-In this article we explain what you need to be aware of when importing a car with export plate and how to organise this.
-Important details have to be observed during transport to ensure that you do not end up shouldering all the costs yourself in the event of damage during import.
+In this article, we explain what you need to bear in mind when importing a car with an export licence plate and how to organise it.
+It is important to pay attention to important details during transport in order not to be left alone with the costs in the event of damage during the transfer.

-The German export plate is an international plate that allows you to drive the car in Switzerland for a limited period.
-Its validity ranges from 5 to 360 days.
-Afterwards the registration expires, even if the car does not have a Swiss registration yet.
-So bear in mind how long it takes to get a Swiss Vehicle Licensing Authority appointment, you can wait 3 to weeks in some cantons.
-It is therefore recommended that you accept the higher costs for an export plate validity of 30 days.
+The German export licence plate is an international licence plate and allows you to drive to Switzerland for a limited period of time.
+Its period of validity ranges from 5 to 360 days.
+After that, the registration expires – even if the car does not yet have a Swiss registration.
+Therefore, consider the duration until the Swiss MFK (motor vehicle inspection).
+In certain cantons, you wait 3 to 4 weeks for an MFK appointment.
+It is therefore advisable to accept the higher costs for a 30-day period of validity for the export licence plate.

-The first step to obtain a German export plate to import a car to Switzerland is to take out valid German liability insurance.
+In order to obtain a German export licence plate for importing a car into Switzerland, the first step is to have valid German liability insurance.

-The fully comprehensive import car insurance already covers any damage to the vehicle on the way from the dealership to a foreign country.
-If damage should be caused to your own car while importing it to Switzerland, the fully comprehensive import car insurance covers this in full.
-Even if the export plate is no longer valid, there is still the stationary risk which the fully comprehensive import car insurance also covers.
-A summary of the fully comprehensive import car insurance advantages:
+The car import comprehensive insurance covers damage to the vehicle already on the way from the car dealership abroad.
+If damage is caused to your own car during the car import to Switzerland, the import comprehensive insurance will cover it in full.
+Even if the export licence plate has lost its validity, there is still the parking risk, which is also covered by the import insurance.

 - No financial risk with your new vehicle

-- Plugs the insurance gap in the import process
+- Closes the insurance gap in the import process

-- Mobility, breakdown and towing service throughout Europe
+- Mobility, Breakdown and Towing Service in Europe

 - Simple and efficient claims settlement